 Civil War Union Generals of Mount Auburn Cemetery

 After graduating first in his class at West Point in 1851, Andrews went on to work as a civil engineer.
 He was superintendent of the construction of Boston Harbor’s Fort Warren.
 After the onset of the Civil War Andrews was appointed lieutenant colonel and later colonel of the 2nd Mass.
 Regiment.
 He fought in the battles of Cedar Mountain and Antietam.
 In 1862 he was appointed brigadier-general.
-He recruited and commanded a troop of African American soldiers between 1863 and 1865 and became Provost Marshall General of the Army of the Gulf.
-After the war, became U.S. Marshal for Massachusetts until 1871 when he became a French professor at West Point.
+He recruited and commanded a troop of Black soldiers between 1863 and 1865 and became Provost Marshall General of the Army of the Gulf.
+Just after the war, Andrews became U.S. Marshal for Massachusetts and then in 1871 he became a French professor at West Point.

 Carleton joined the U.S. Army in 1839 and fought in the Mexican War.
-During the Civil War, he was appointed commander of the Department of New Mexico in 1862.
-Carleton developed a passport system to root out Confederate spies and fought against the Native American tribes.
+During the Civil War, he was appointed commander of the Department of New Mexico where he developed a passport system to root out Confederate spies.
 He forced the Navajos to make the “Long Walk” to Bosque Redondo where he planned to convert them into Christian farmers.
 This effort ultimately failed and he was reassigned to the 4th U.S. Calvary in Texas in 1867.
 He died in 1873 on active duty in San Antonio.

 Cowdin was appointed colonel of the 1st Mass.
 Volunteers, the first regiment to reach Washington D.C..
 At Blackburn’s Ford he stood conspicuously dressed in a white shirt and is quoted as saying “The bullet is not cast that will kill me today.”
 Appointed brigadier general of volunteers in 1862, he fought in the battles of First Bull Run, Williamsburg, Fair Oaks, Glendale, and Chantilly.
 The Mass.
 Senate never approved his appointment and Cowdin returned to Boston in 1863 after it expired.
 Upon his return, the city of Boston held a formal dinner in his honor at the Revere House.

 After graduating from Harvard in 1838, Eustis graduated first in his class at West Point in 1842.
 Before the Civil War, he was an engineering professor at both his alma maters.
 He was appointed colonel of the 10th Mass.
-Volunteers in 1861, and fought in the battle of Fredericksburg and Chancellorsville, Gettysburg, the Wilderness, Spotsylvania and Cold Harbor.
+Volunteers in 1861, and fought in the battles of Fredericksburg, Chancellorsville, Gettysburg, Wilderness, Spotsylvania, and Cold Harbor.
 He was promoted to brigadier general of volunteers in 1863.
 Eustis retired with failing health and returned to teach engineering at Harvard for the rest of his career.

 Howe graduated from West Point in 1841 and taught there briefly before he joined the army and fought in the Mexican War.
 He was present at Harper’s Ferry and served under Robert E. Lee when John Brown arrived in 1859.
 Howe served as captain in artillery during the Peninsula campaign in 1861 and he was promoted to brigadier general the following year.
 He commanded troops in eastern battles throughout the war.
 Howe was selected to be a member of the military commission that tried the conspirators of Lincoln’s assassination in 1865.
 After the war Howe continued his military service and served in the honor guard over Lincoln’s body.